jdidion/xphyle/README.md

 xphyle is a small python (3.4+) library that makes it easy to open compressed files.
 Most importantly, xphyle will use the appropriate program (e.g. 'gzip') to compress/decompress a file if it is available on your system; this is almost always faster than using the corresponding python library. xphyle also provides methods that simplify common file I/O operations.

+This is the maintainence branch for the 3.1.x series.
+It will receive bug fixes, but not new features.
+Active development of xphyle 4.x occurs on the 'develop' branch and requires python 3.6+.

 # Installation

 ```